snimu/snimu.github.io/_posts/2024-11-07-doing-pretraining-research-on-instruction-models.md

+---
+layout: post
-# Doing Pre-training Research on Instruction Models
+title: "Doing Pre-training Research on Instruction Models"
+date: 2024-11-07
+---

 I want to do research on pre-training methods, which is of course best done on base models.
 However, there is a conflict: evals are often better done on instruction models.
 Here is a simple way to resolve this conflict.